ZeeshanAdilButt/DSA-60-Days-Course-Feb-13/README.md

 So, in summary, we use left + (right - left) / 2 instead of left + right / 2 to avoid an integer overflow when computing the middle index of a subarray with a large range of indices.

+## computing related issues

+Floating-point rounding errors are caused by the fact that computers store floating-point numbers using a fixed number of bits, and some decimal numbers cannot be represented exactly in binary.
+For example, the decimal number 0.1 cannot be represented exactly in binary, so when it is stored as a floating-point number, there will be a small rounding error.

+for example: floating-point rounding errors can occur when calculating the logarithm of n and when rounding the result of the logarithm.
+The tolerance of 1e-10 is used to account for these errors by allowing for small differences between the exact result and the rounded result.
+If the difference between the two is less than 1e-10, the result is considered to be accurate enough and the function returns true.

+1e-10 is scientific notation for a small decimal number: 1 multiplied by 10 raised to the power of -10.
+So 1e-10 is equivalent to 0.0000000001.

+## Bitwise operator

+The bitwise shift operators in C# are used to shift the bits of an integer value left or right.
+There are two types of shift operators:

+Left Shift Operator (<<): This operator shifts the bits of the left-hand operand to the left by the number of positions specified by the right-hand operand.
+The leftmost bits are filled with zeros.

+Right Shift Operator (>>): This operator shifts the bits of the left-hand operand to the right by the number of positions specified by the right-hand operand.
+The rightmost bits are filled with zeros for unsigned values and with the sign bit for signed values.

+Here's an example of how to use the bitwise shift operators:

+int x = 8;   // binary: 0000 1000

+int y = x << 2;   // binary: 0010 0000, decimal: 32

+int z = x >> 2;   // binary: 0000 0010, decimal: 2

+In the above example, we first declare an integer variable x and initialize it with the value 8 (in binary: 0000 1000).
+We then use the left shift operator (<<) to shift the bits of x to the left by 2 positions, resulting in the value y of 32 (in binary: 0010 0000).

+Next, we use the right shift operator (>>) to shift the bits of x to the right by 2 positions, resulting in the value z of 2 (in binary: 0000 0010).

+Note that the bitwise shift operators can also be used with assignment operators, for example: x <<= 2; is equivalent to x = x << 2;.